 Enjoy cultural experiences for free at the British Council Library, every Friday night.
-From cinematic journeys at our film screenings to literary explorations in the Writers' Club, the Poetry Circle, and the innovative Book Club, each event is thoughtfully curated to inspire personal growth through film, literature, and community engagement across our centres in New Delhi, Kolkata, and Chennai.
+From cinematic journeys at our film screenings to literary explorations in the the innovative Book Club, each event is thoughtfully curated to inspire personal growth through film, literature, and community engagement across our centre in New Delhi and Kolkata.

-Where: British Council Library in New Delhi, Chennai, or Kolkata on Fridays.
+Where: British Council Library in Kolkata and Delhi

 When: Friday evenings.